djeebus/resume/resume.md

 Industry leading consumer survey SaaS.

 - Hired to support C# platform while the rest of the company switched to python
-- Started working on python full time within 6 months, within months was teaching others the art of python package management
 - Built the APIs and async services that supported sending and tracking of emails
 - Designed, implemented and supported the public API
 - Designed and implemented a test/deploy pipeline based on TeamCity and Ansible.
 Within three months, half of the company's projects were onboarded